 Having clear expectations about what psychometric testing involves can help you prepare better and feel more confident sitting these tests.
 Your preparation and self-assured mood should help you present your best self and increase your chance of securing a job.
 In this article, we will explain what psychometric testing is and how you should prepare for and complete it.

 What is psychometric testing?

 Psychometric testing is an assessment process that evaluates intellectual abilities and personality.
 Businesses use psychometric testing to determine which candidates best suit their vacant roles.
-There are two main types of psychometric tests: abilities tests and personalities tests.
+There are two main types of psychometric tests: ability tests and personality tests.

-Abilities tests, sometimes called aptitude tests, measure intellect, comprehension and problem-solving skills.
+Ability tests, sometimes called aptitude tests, measure intellect, comprehension and problem-solving skills.
 They tell businesses whether candidates have the cognitive abilities needed for a vacant role.
-Abilities tests are usually timed tests with a multiple-choice format.
-Verbal reasoning and numerical reasoning exams are some common types of abilities tests.
+Ability tests are usually timed tests with a multiple-choice format.
+Verbal reasoning and numerical reasoning exams are some common types of ability tests.

 Personality tests reveal behaviours, preferences, motivations, values and interests.
 They tell businesses how candidates behave in the workplace, approach challenges and relate to other people.
 They also suggest which jobs people are well-suited to perform.
 For example, someone whose test results show they are very caring may make an excellent nurse.
 Personality tests can also help businesses decide if candidates would suit their company's culture.

 Personality tests are usually untimed tests with a variety of formats, such as multiple choice, true/false and sliding scale.
 General personality tests and situational judgement tests are some common personality tests.